tronprotocol/documentation/English_Documentation/TRON_Blockchain_Explorer/What_is_a_Super_Representative.md

    + The url of personal website.
    + The total of blocks produced by the delegate.
    + The total missed blocks of delegate.

-## Super Representative Recommendations

-Every token holder has the opportunity to become a TRON Super Representative.
-However, for the network and community to operate more smoothly and effectively, we have created a set of standards and regulations for eligible candidates to become recommended Super Representatives.
-We will promote recommended SRs to increase their chances of being elected.
-New recommended Super Representatives are updated and posted once a week.